cdklabs/cdk-monitoring-constructs/README.md

   },

   // Some resources that aren't dependent on nodes (e.g. general metrics across instances/account) may be included
-  // by default, but can be explicitly disabled.
+  // by default, which can be explicitly disabled.
   billing: { enabled: false },
   ec2: { enabled: false },
   elasticCache: { enabled: false },
 });
 ```

 ## Contributing/Security